ujjwalmsft/architecture-center/docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Cloud Design Patterns</h3>
-                            <p>Design patterns for developers and solution architects.
-Each pattern describes a problem, a pattern
-                                that addresses the problem, and an example based on Azure.</p>
+                            <p>Each design pattern describes a common problem, a solution to the problem, and an example based on Azure.</p>
                         </div>
                     </div>
                 </div>